SzeMeng76/domobot/README.md

 #### Permission Levels

 1.  **Public Access:** All users and groups (whitelisted or not) can access streaming service pricing (`/nf`, `/ds`, `/sp`) and user information commands (`/when`, `/id`).
 Simply add the bot to any group to enable these features.
-2.  **Whitelist Access:** Required for advanced features like crypto prices, currency conversion, weather forecasts, Steam prices, BIN lookup, and app store queries. *Whitelist applications are currently closed - future paid service plans may be available.*
+2.  **Whitelist Access:** Required for advanced features like crypto prices, currency conversion, weather forecasts, Steam prices, BIN lookup, movie/TV information, and app store queries. *Contact for whitelist access or future service plans.*
 3.  **Admin:** Stored in the MySQL `admin_permissions` table.
 4.  **Super Admin:** Configured via the `SUPER_ADMIN_ID` environment variable.